nhost/nhost-run-cat-generator/README.md

 This repository includes:

-    a very basic Python + Flask application a Dockerfile to build a docker image with the Python application a configuration file to deploy the Nhost Run service
+1. a very basic Python application
+2. a Dockerfile to build a docker image with the Python application
+3. a configuration file to deploy the Nhost Run service